 - Note: It is the responsibility of the channel provider to translate their channel and some channels may not support your chosen language.

-- Connect your Roku player to the internet
+- Connect your Roku player your network and the internet

 - Choose your wireless network from the list of available networks and enter your password.
 This is most often the same network you use to connect your computer or smartphone to the internet.
 If you do not see your network, select Scan again to see all networks.
 For more assistance, see help finding your wireless network and password.